HungThinhIT/LearnVocabularyAPI_DEPRECATED/README.md

+# DEPRECATED
 # LearnVocabularyAPI
-This is RESTful API for LearnVocabulary project, base on NodeJS &amp; Express.
+This is RESTful API for LearnVocabulary project, base on NodeJS &amp; Express + MongoDB.